Do We Really Need Dice? The Hidden Region-Size Biases of Segmentation Losses: Formulation

-In the following, we analyse the label-marginal biases inherent to CE and Dice losses, and show that the main difference between the two types of losses lies essentially in those label-marginal biases.
-To do so, we provide a constrained-optimization perspective of the losses: We define a label-marginal bias as a soft {\em penalty} function for the hard equality constraint $\mathbf{p} = \mathbf{t}$, where $\mathbf{t}$ is a given (fixed) target distribution.
-Such a penalty encourages the predicted label-marginal $\mathbf{p}$ to match a given target distribution $\mathbf{t}$.
-In the general context of constrained optimization, penalty functions are widely used \cite{Bertsekas95}.
-In general, penalty methods replace equality constraints of the form $\mathbf{p} = \mathbf{t}$ by adding a term $g(\mathbf{p})$ to the main objective being minimized.
-Such a penalty function $g$ increases when $\mathbf{p}$ deviates from target $\mathbf{t}$.
-By definition, for the constraint $\mathbf{p} = \mathbf{t}$, with the domain of $\mathbf{p}$ being probability simplex $\Delta_K$, a penalty $g(\mathbf{p})$ is a continuous and differentiable function, which reaches its global minimum when the constraint is satisfied, i.e., it verifies: $g(\mathbf{t}) \leq g(\mathbf{p})\, \forall \mathbf{p} \in \Delta_K$.
+In the following, we analyse the region-size biases inherent to CE and Dice losses, and show that the main difference between the two types of losses lies essentially in those region-size biases.
+To do so, we provide a constrained-optimization perspective of the losses.
+For the discussion, consider specifically the following hard equality constraint:

+where $\mathbf{t}$ is a given (fixed) target distribution.
+In the general context of constrained optimization, penalty functions are widely used \citep{Bertsekas95}.
+Then we define a region-size bias as a principled soft {\em penalty} function for the above hard equality: $g(\mathbf{p})$, which is added to the main objective (e.g., CE) being minimized to replace the hard equality constraint.
+Following the general principle of a soft-penalty optimizer, the penalty function $g$ increases when $\mathbf{p}$ deviates from target $\mathbf{t}$.